 Here is the recipe for ranking on the first page of Google using long-tail keywords.

 Does it even matter whether or not you research your keyword?
 The answer is ABSOLUTELY YES!
-It is extremely important.
+Keyword research is extremely important.

-Actually, the only real way you will successfully rank high for any keyword is to do the research on the keyword or phrase.
+The only real way you will successfully rank high for any keyword is to do research on the keyword or phrase.

 That’s exactly how you need to begin with the grind of ranking high in the SERPs.
 We need to find the right keyword.